 ‘Nah,’ the burly man answered without taking his eyes from the football game.

 ‘You closed it, oh yeah, you closed it, Rob,’ said a jittery man playing mahjong.
 ‘You’re the best, Rob, always responsible.’

 Mr. Wren approached.
-He watched as Robert, the young orderly, pulled a bobby pin from the lock.
+He watched Robert pull a bobby pin from the lock.

 ‘What in the world?’ the young man whispered, holding up the pin.